sigdelsanjog/Sign-Language-Recognition/README.md

 - **Error Handling**: Skips corrupt or missing images during processing.

 ### Technologies Used
-- **Python**: Core programming language used to implement the backend.
+- **FAST API**: A Python framework used to develop API to communicate with frontend and other API services.
 - **Mediapipe**: A framework by Google for extracting hand landmarks.
 - **OpenCV**: A library for real-time computer vision, used for image processing.
 - **Concurrent Futures**: Used to implement multi-threaded processing for handling large datasets efficiently.